Blue sky, green hills, and rocky viewpoint on Koh Tao Thailand

 None of it was what I expected.
 Maybe that's why I enjoyed it so much.

-From stopover to home
+When stopover became home

 After the first month, I was satisfied I had been at least somewhat helpful, but I was eager to move on.

 This time, I leaned in.
 My days filled with people, with experiences, with diving.
-I became a divemaster, double boating most days, occasionally even triple.
+I became a divemaster, double boating most days, occasionally triple.

 Portrait of Matthew Fisher during Open Water dive course

-The mission wasn't the mission
+The real mission

 Feet with dive boots dangling off the back of boat over blue ocean water